 As entry requirements are still around, please double-check if you’re eligible to enter the country!
 Also, check if you’re eligible for a visa in South Korea.
 Other than that, if you use this exact 2 weeks in South Korea itinerary, the first step:

-Is 2 weeks in Seoul enough?
+Is 2 weeks in South Korea enough?

 Yes!
 2 weeks in South Korea is the perfect amount of time to see the best places to visit in the country.
 We’ve created our 2 week South Korea itinerary at a good pace, so you don’t have to rush around every 2 days.
 We wanted to minimize our flights at the time, which is one of the reasons we didn’t visit Jeju Island, however, it’s totally possible on a 2-week trip!